-Have you ever wanted to just pack up your things, quit your job and take off on a never ending adventure?
+The Pros and Cons of Being a Digital Nomad.
+Have you ever wanted to just pack up your things, quit your job and take off on a never-ending adventure?

-Once upon a time mankind roamed freely, from country to country, moving from one place to another.
-The very first human societies were nomadic and probably did not think that 100 of thousand year later we will be mostly sedentary and scared of the unknown.
+Once upon a time, mankind roamed freely, from country to country, moving from one place to another.
+The very first human societies were nomadic and probably did not think that 100 thousand-year later we will be mostly sedentary and scared of the unknown.

 Nowadays though, people are more reluctant to seek a nomadic lifestyle.
 After all, there are bills to pay, mortgages, health cards – all the trappings of modern life.

-But increasingly, as technology evolves and more employers embrace remote positions, there is an ever growing movement towards nomadicism once more.
+But increasingly, as technology evolves and more employers embrace remote positions, there is an ever-growing movement towards nomadism once more.
 I mean, what if it were possible to satisfy your wanderlust and earn money at the same time?!

 That’s exactly the definition of a digital nomad!